 Original Medicare for Under 65

 You can always stay on Original Medicare only and pick up a prescription drug plan on Medicare Under 65.
 This allows freedom from networks and referrals, but you have no cap on the maximum you can pay.
-Your risk can be very high because of the lack of a cap on your spending.
+Your risk can be very high because you lack a cap on your spending.

-Prescription drug plans will work exactly the same for you as it does for beneficiaries over 65 as well.
+Prescription drug plans will work exactly the same for you as for beneficiaries over 65.

 Medicare Supplements for Under 65